In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 your application permission to perform actions on their behalf.
 You have likely experienced an OAuth2 grant

-flow on websites that ask for permission to read data from another website - for example, a financial site like
+flow on websites that ask for permission to read data from another website - for example, a financial aggregation site

 is requesting and that list is presented to the end-user so they know what permissions they are granting your

 application.
-Following the above example, Mint should only be requesting access to read your account balance and
+Following the above example, the financial aggregation site should only be requesting access to read your account balance and

 perhaps transaction history, but should not have access to make changes to your account in any way, so they would